grahamplata/hugo/content/posts/ckad-study-guide.md

 tags: ["k8s", "exam", "ckad"]
 ---

-In the following post I document my process in preparing for the CKAD exam.
+In the following post I share my thoughts and resources I used in preperation for the CKAD exam.

 ## Table of Contents